Yeovil Country Park is a Green Flag award winning haven for wildlife just a five-minute walk from the town centre.

 I would like a memorial tree or bench at Yeovil Country Park.
 How do I organise this and what are the options?

 The memorial arboretum at Ninesprings is full but there are options to have a memorial tree elsewhere in the country park, depending on the current tree planting plan.
 Most memorial trees would have to be of a native species (depending on location) and no plaques are allowed next to the tree.
-Please contact Countryside Ranger, Kristy Davies, below to discuss further.
+Please contact Countryside Ranger, Agnes Szego, below to discuss further.

 Enquiry about memorial tree or bench